What is an HMO?

 Checking HMO standards

-The standards we require in HMO's in Elmbridge can be found here.
-We carry out routine inspections of all known HMO's in the Borough.
+The standards we require in HMOs in Elmbridge are available to view.
+We carry out routine inspections of all known HMOs in the Borough.
 If the management of and the conditions in the HMO are not up to the required standards, the landlord will be required to improve them.

 Support for landlords